Meet Our Team!

 Eric is deeply committed to education at all levels.
 He enjoys working to empower youth and help them to build the skills they need to achieve their goals in life.

-Mr. Mercure, who is the Director of Marketing & Development at ESR, Inc., has worked in human services for almost 20 years.
-Prior to his position at ESR, Mr. Mercure spent 14 years in New York City where he focused on marketing and fundraising at United Neighborhood Houses and the Federation of Protestant Welfare Agencies.
+Mr. Mercure, who is the Director of Development at Hope Dental Clinic, has worked in human services for over 20 years.
+Prior to Hope Dental, Mr. Mercure was the Director of Development at ESR, Inc. and spent 14 years in New York City where he focused on marketing and fundraising at United Neighborhood Houses and the Federation of Protestant Welfare Agencies.
 He has also worked as a consultant helping non-profit organizations develop constituent relationship management systems.
 Tim grew up in Saint Paul, MN and has a Master’s Degree in Education from the University of Minnesota.
-He lives in Roseville with his wife Claudia, their rescue dog Daisy, and Sparky the parakeet.
+He lives in Roseville with his wife Claudia and their rescue dog Daisy.

 Assistant Ramsey County Attorney – Ramsey County Attorney’s Office